A Lone Swan is a Lonely Swan

 &&&&&&&&&&&&&&&&&&&&&&&&&&&&&&

-These Three Mute Swans came onto our Local River System at Different Times..
-Each Alone.
+These Three Mute Swans came onto our Local River System

-They Found Each other and formed a Threesome.
+They found each other and formed a Threesome.

-In April there were Two Feral Swans.
+In April there were only Two Feral Swans.

 Swans are Very Different when they have Company.